Wondering when is the best time to visit Malta and Gozo?

 Windy days are very common in springtime, but they are rarely accompanied by heavy rain or storms.

 The Easter period is normally quite busy, so try to avoid visiting Malta during the two-week spring holidays.

-Malta produces a variety of delicious fruits and vegetables in springtime, including strawberries, cherries, broad beans and peas.
-If you want to sample some local produce, head to the Farmers Market in Ta’ Qali, or visit Vincent’s Eco-farm in Mgarr, a certified organic farm.
+Malta produces a variety of delicious fruits and vegetables in spring, including strawberries, cherries, broad beans and peas.

 If you’re visiting Malta in spring, try to pop into the beautiful gardens in Valletta and Floriana.
 Go for a nice stroll through the Upper and Lower Barrakka Gardens and enjoy the views over the Grand Harbour, or enjoy a wee rest in the quiet Hastings Gardens.